gsganden/sentence_separator/readme.md

 This Python script puts each sentence of a text document on a separate line, which is helpful for tracking changes with Git and other version-control systems.
-It is primarily intended for use with LaTeX documents, where the extra line breaks will not affect the final output.

-It prompts you for the filepath of the document you would like to change, reprompting as long as the file is not found.
-It then asks for the desired output filepath, reprompting once if the output and input filepaths are the same (which is not recommended).
-Finally, it copies the text from the input file into the output file, with the appropriate newline characters inserted.
+It takes a path to an input file and a desired output path as command-line arguments.

-It is a bit susceptible to false positives, e.g. separating on "et al." in the middle of a sentence.
-However, it is not fooled by "i.e.," "e.g.," ellipses, decimal numbers, or upper-case initials.
-I would be surprised if it is not also susceptible to false negatives, but I have not seen any yet.
+The results may not be perfect, but the script does handle some edge cases such as "i.e.," "e.g.," ellipses, decimal numbers, and upper-case initials.